sleibrock/Randombrot/README.md

 # Randombrot Project

+# Archival Notice

+This software is going into archived mode as of February 3rd, 2023.
+Recent changes to Twitter's API rules deem it impossible to run this bot as a freemium service, therefore, I am putting it into archived mode as it has not had updates made in years.

+The project is portable to other platforms that support basic API calls that permit image uploading, but I will not be providing this support.
+No more security updates will be made to support the Twitter Python libraries used.

+---

 This is a Twitter bot that generates randomly created Julia set fractals.
 The program will create an image, upload it to a Twitter account, and then sleep for an hour, creating at least 24 fractals a day (more or